IdentityServer/IdentityServer4/docs/intro/support.rst

 Commercial support
 ^^^^^^^^^^^^^^^^^^
-Both Brock and I do consulting around identity & access control architecture in general, and IdentityServer in particular.
+We are doing consulting around identity & access control architecture in general, and IdentityServer in particular.
 Please `get in touch <mailto:identity@leastprivilege.com>`_ with us to discuss possible options.

 **Training**

-Brock and Dominick are regularly doing workshops around identity & acess control for modern applications.
+We are regularly doing workshops around identity & acess control for modern applications.
 Check the agenda and upcoming dates  `here <https://identityserver.io/training>`_.

 **Production support in North America**